pmarches/monitorPowerToMQTT/README.md

 TODO
 ==
-- Get the AES key from the MPPT devices instead the klunky app hack.
-We will need to connect to the MPPT, send the PIN, issue some commands to get the AES key.
-Is that even possible?
+- Values needs to be scaled to SI units.
-- Reduce power usage because we seem to draw too much for the masterbus
+- Reduce power usage because we seem to sometime draw too much for the masterbus
   - Reduce BLE power usage esp_bredr_tx_power_set
+  - Turn off the micro controller LED to save power
   - Go to sleep when solar panels are off
-  - Turn off the micro controller LED to save power

 - Add support for mDNS lookup of the MQTT broker
 - Augment the MPPT data with stats such as max yield, min/max battery voltage
+- Add remote logging
 - Make the values more human readable instead of the basic registers?
 Maybe put the registers in one topic, and the human readable in other topics?
+- Cache value changes on the client side to reduce network load (and power usage)
-- Add remote logging
+-

 Data augmentation
 ==